|

 What Is Considered Normal Blood Pressure?

 High blood pressure was, for many years, treated at 140/90mm Hg, but just last year, the American College of Cardiology (ACC) released new guidelines that consider 130/80 to be high.
 While these new guidelines were put in place to help treat high blood pressure earlier, some in the medical community feel that it may be harder to apply directly to seniors, who, as mentioned, already have higher blood pressure levels than younger adults.
-Treating the matter as black and white may not be realistic.
-For instance, lowering a senior’s blood pressure, when unnecessary, can dramatically increase seniors’ risk of falling.
-Conversely, one study showed that frail seniors may actually benefit from a slightly higher blood pressure level to help facilitate constant blood flow.

-By ACC standards, blood pressure lower than 120/80 is still considered ideal, but physicians should consider all aspects of a senior’s wellbeing before setting out to reach this goal.
+By ACC standards, blood pressure lower than 120/80 is still considered ideal, but physicians should consider all aspects of a senior’s well-being before setting out to reach this goal.
 Cardiovascular health is an extraordinarily important part of our overall health, but it should not be managed in a silo.
 Seniors should discuss the subject of their blood pressure thoroughly with a physician, keeping in mind any existing conditions and current medications.
-Comprehensive discussion will help lead to a better plan for either reducing the risk of high blood pressure or management of existing high blood pressure.

 Managing Blood Pressure for Seniors

 All seniors should obtain a blood pressure monitor for their home so that they can self-check.
-It’s recommended that several readings, across the span of about one week, are averaged in order to get higher level of blood pressure accuracy.
+It’s recommended that several readings, across the span of about one week, are averaged in order to get a higher level of blood pressure accuracy.
 If blood pressure consistently stays high, medication may be required.
 However, there are a number of lifestyle choices seniors can make to help reduce their risk of high blood pressure, all of which should be done with physician approval.

 • Follow a balanced, heart-healthy diet, complete with fruits and vegetables, high-fiber foods, whole grains, low-fat dairy products, and nuts